babel/website/docs/plugins/transform-runtime.md

 * Removes the inline babel helpers and uses the module `babel-runtime/helpers` instead.

 What does this actually mean though?
 Basically, you can use built-ins such as `Promise`, `Set`, `Symbol` etc as well use all the Babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.

+Make sure you include `babel-runtime` as a dependency.

 ### Regenerator aliasing